Rubait-stu/FoxChat/README.md

 ## 📜 License

-This project is currently unpublished under any license.
-Add a license file if you want to share it publicly.
+This project is currently under MIT license.

 ---
 *Built with ❤️ in Bangladesh*